ketanmb69/WittyInvest/README.md

         click Y for SSH setup
         keep passphrase blank

-    create an elastic beanstalk environment
+   - create an elastic beanstalk environment
-        eb create <envName>
+        ```bash eb create <envName> ```

     It will take 3-4 minuts to create an environment.

-    Go to codecommit service, and under clone URL, copy HTTP(GRC) URL
+   - Go to codecommit service, and under clone URL,
+     copy HTTP(GRC) URL

-    go to project directory in terminal and, git clone <codecommitCopiedURL>
+     go to project directory in terminal and,
+        ```bash git clone <codecommitCopiedURL> ```

-    remote origin will be assigned to codecommit. git add .
+   - remote origin will be assigned to codecommit.
+        ```bash
+        git add .
         git commit -m "Initial Commit"
-        git push
+        git push ```

      it will push all the changes to CodeCommit

-    Now deploy the application,
+   - Now deploy the application,
-        eb deploy
+       ```bash eb deploy ```

-    After successful deployment,
+   - After successful deployment,
-        eb open
+        ```bash eb open ```

-    The website will be accessible on a production environment that is on elastic beanstalk.
+    ### The website will be accessible on a production environment that is on elastic beanstalk.

-2. Through CodePipeline
+- 2. Through CodePipeline

-    Go to AWS Elastic Beanstalk console,
+   - Go to AWS Elastic Beanstalk console,

      create environment,
-    provide the application name and environment name provide the platform as python and version as python-3.7 and create the environment
+     provide the application name and environment name
+     provide the platform as python and version as python-3.7 and create the environment

      after successful creation of the environment,
      go to AWS CodePipeline service,
-    provide the name of the pipeline and keep all the below details same, In the next step keep the source code provider as CodeCommit.
+     provide the name of the pipeline and keep all the below details same,
+     In the next step keep the source code provider as CodeCommit.

      then skip the BUILD stage,
      in the next stage,
      chose Elastic Beanstalk as a Deploy provider and provide the application name and environment that we created just before.

      The pipeline will be created and after successful stages, access the website from elastic beanstalk console.